 When people don’t engage with technology constantly, they report lower stress levels than “constant checkers”, the APA says.

-When you spend less time on devices, you are also more likely to take part in more physical exercise and sleep better, which can further help to reduce stress.
+And, when you spend less time on devices, you are also more likely to take part in physical activity, and sleep better – which can reduce stress levels even more.

 You can take a step back from social media by: